-- High or square shoulders on hearts, pears and ovals.
+- High or square shoulders on hearts, pears, and ovals.

-Note that a marquis that is mounted with prongs on the points will look longer and thinner than if mounted with prongs on sides.
-More for buying and designing jewelry than grading.
+- Bulged wings on marquises, pears, and hearts.
+(Note that a marquise mounted with prongs on the points will look longer and thinner than if mounted with prongs on the sides.
+However, this matters more for buying and designing jewelry than grading).

-Misshapen Lobes on hearts.
+- Misshapen lobes on hearts.
 A shallow cleft or broad shoulders make lobes look too wide.
 If flattish on top, the stone looks squashed.

 Length to Width Ratio

-May appear uneven.
-Look in every direction, across width, down length, through sides, etc. Usually best to call color on diagonal.
-If gem looks darker face up than upside down, lower grade to reflect the color you see.
-I.E. if H in most directions, but J face up, grade as I.
+Color may appear uneven in fancy shapes.
+Make sure to look in every direction, across width, down length, through sides, etc. Usually, it’s best to call color on the diagonal.
+If the stone looks darker face up than upside down, lower the grade to reflect the color you see.
+For example, if you have a colorless fancy that’s H in most directions but J face up, grade it as I.

 Baguettes are a special case.
 Usually sold in multiples as accent stones, matching increases their value.
 Since uniformity is essential, variations will obviously stand out